 A. Personal Data We May Collect While Clients Use Our Service Operations

 1. RPost provides services only to clients who have agreed their terms and conditions, which deal with data protection issues.

 2. RPost has requested all end users update their service operations since May 2017 to the latest versions.
 Other than those customers that have not updated their service operations since May 2017, or have requested service processing to be in the United States, all RPost service messages for service operations are processed in secure data centre servers housed in the European Union, with facility operations providing high levels of data security.

+II.
 How personal data may be collected

-5. Normal Service Operations: When a sender or sender organization routes a message to be processed by RPost service operations, RPost receives information contained in the message at its secure data processing centre servers.
-RPost processes the message according to the instructions of the sender, and RPost service operations may record information about the message including sender and recipient email addresses and the subject line content.
-Some of these messages may contain personal data, although not all of them do.
-RPost does not look at the contents of these messages, although it is aware of the sender’s and receiver’s email addresses.
-RPost may have to access messages to repair service operations.
-RPost treats all data as if it was personal, even if it is not.
-RPost does not modify the content of personal data in any way and much of it is encrypted.
+2. Normal Service Operations.
+When a sender or sender organization routes a message to be processed by RPost service operations, RPost receives information contained in the message at its secure data processing centre servers.
+RPost processes the message according to the instructions of the sender and sender organization, and RPost service operations may record information about the message including message envelope and header data such as sender and recipient email addresses and the subject line content; and message transmission data such as IP addresses and transmission server dialog data.
+Some of these messages may contain personal data, although not all of them do; if one considers sender and recipient email addresses and IP addresses, as personal data, all the messages would then be considered to contain this type of personal data.

 a.
 Name and addresses of the Customer and its administrator

 b.
 Name and email address of the Sender;

 f.
 Information listed on the subject field and headers of the messages;